sasankh/MEAN-CRUD/README.md

 # MEAN-CRUD

 The web application consists of the minimum requirement for the MEAN CRUD function.
+Duplication, data validation, etc not performed.
+Simple CRUD

-The system uses: 1) mongojs for database interaction
+The system uses 'mongojs' for database interaction

 1) To start the application install the node modules by typing the command "npm install".
 It will install nodemon, mongojs, express, and body-parser.